Pints, Pounds, & Pâté

 Similarly, you won't be surprised to learn that, similarly, baseball caps for women are not all the rage in Europe.
 We Americans invented baseball, and we invented the "I wear a baseball cap because I'm a busy mom vibe."

-While I'm all for being casual and comfortable on your vacation, I would strongly recommend against wearing a baseball cap.
+While I'm all for being casual and comfortable on your vacation, I would recommend against wearing a baseball cap.
 If you're worried about sun, invest in some sunscreen, and if you'll be in southern Europe, a small sun hat.
+And, if you must wear a baseball cap, wear one without a logo.

 Worried about sun protection or cold weather?
 Here are some hats you SHOULD wear in Europe: